 Gloria – Teacher

 Born in Chile, Gloria is a qualified childhood teacher and works in a full time capacity as an educator in Sydney.
-She has recently completed her Certificate in Language Teaching through the University of Sydney with a High Distinction.
+She has recently completed her Diploma in Language Teaching through the University of Sydney with a High Distinction.
 Currently, she teaches the Year 3-6 class.
 Her enthusiasm for teaching Spanish is a valuable asset to the school.

 Javiera – Teacher

-Vanessa – Teacher
+Vanesa – Teacher

 Kristina – Volunteer and Committee Member